Induced replication and the assessment of models

 While Structure \ref{structureTrasform1} only applies in the case of transformation models, Structure \ref{structureTrasform2} applies more generally, as illustrated below in Example \ref{exampleGamma}.
 For transformation families, Structure \ref{structureTrasform2} reduces to Structure \ref{structureTrasform1}, so these are not distinct inferential structures in that case.
 The statistics $Z_j$ in Structures \ref{structureTrasform1} and \ref{structureTrasform2} can be viewed as ancillary statistics for the nuisance parameters according using the extended definition of \citet[][p.~38]{BNC1994}.

 The following proposition formalises the sense in which each structure induces internal replication.
 Here we drop pair-specific indices for notational conciseness.
 The propositions refer, for each of Structures \ref{structureSuff1}--\ref{structureTrasform2}, to equivalence classes of density functions within which the approach has no power to reject the postulated model.
-In other words, if the true density function violates the postulated model in the directions of any model belonging to the corresponding equivalence class, then this will not be detected at any sample size.
+In other words, if the true density function violates the postulated model but belongs to the stated equivalence class, then the model violation will not be detected at any sample size.
 An analogy is to Markov equivalence classes in Gaussian graphical models, where multiple causal models give rise to the same distribution over the observable quantity and therefore are statistically indistinguishable.

 \begin{proposition} Let $(Y_{1}, Y_{0})$ have a joint density function, provisionally assumed to belong to the model $\mathcal{M}=\{f(y_{1}, y_0; \gamma, \psi): \gamma \in \Gamma, \psi \in \Psi\}$, where $f$ satisfies one of Structures \ref{structureSuff1}--\ref{structureTrasform2}.
 When any such structure holds, define, respectively